dolthub/docs/content/products/doltlab/installation.md

 `docker-compose-tls.yaml` is included in DoltLab >= `v1.0.6` and will spin up DoltLab using TLS.

 `start-doltlab.sh` is a helper script designed to quickly and easily start DoltLab.
 See the following section for more information about how to use this script.

+`prometheus.yaml` is a [Prometheus](https://prometheus.io/) configuration file that can be used for observing real-time DoltLab service metrics.
+Used for DoltLab Enterprise automated backups.

+`prometheus-alert.rules` is an alert rules file used for sending emails to DoltLab admins in the event of a backup failure.
+Used for DoltLab Enterprise automated backups.

+`alertmanager.yaml` is a [AlertManager](https://prometheus.io/docs/alerting/latest/alertmanager/) configuration file for sending email alerts to DoltLab admins based on Prometheus metrics.
+Used for DoltLab Enterprise automated backups.

 <h1 id="start-doltlab"><ins>Step 3: Start DoltLab</ins></h1>